Trust Fund Employee Benefits

 Insurance summary on the Trust Fund Employee Benefits Book website for a summary description of

-whether to see a dentist in the national network of physicians or a dentist not in-network.
+whether to see a dentist in the national network or a dentist not in-network.
 If you see

 an in-network dentist, you will save money.
 The coinsurance percentage for in-network services is based